boazbk/tcs/README.md

 This is the git repository for a book in preparation for an introductory undergraduate course on computer science.
 The book is posted (in both html and pdf formats)  on the web page [http://introtcs.org](http://introtcs.org)

-Please use the [issues](https://github.com/boazbk/tcs/issues) and [pull requests](https://github.com/boazbk/tcs/pulls) to post any suggestions, comments, typo fixes, etc..
+Please use the [issues](https://github.com/boazbk/tcs/issues) and [pull requests](https://github.com/boazbk/tcs/pulls) to post any suggestions, comments, typo fixes, etc.

 I am working on improving this text during the spring of 2019.